Phangster/soular-blockchain/README.md

 ## After deployment
 After a successful buy/sell is triggered, go to `https://kovan.etherscan.io/` and enter the contract address in the search.
 A transaction will be updated to the contract address within 15 seconds of triggering from the application

-## Runing front end
-npm start in client will connect the front end to infura and metamask